bahreex/Bahree-PowerShell-Library/README.md

 - **Expand-AzureRMVMDataDisk.ps1** - Increase a particular Data Disk size of an Azure VM.
 Supports both Managed and Unmanaged Disks.
 Disk size reduction not supported by Azure.
 - **Get-AzureRMVMPowerState.ps1** - Get the current Power State of an Azure VM.
 - **Get-AzureRMVMProvisioningState.ps1** - Get the current Provisioning State of an Azure VM.
+- **Extend-WinOSDiskSize.ps1** - Extend/Increase the OS Drive Partition size for any Windows based Machine by adding the entire unallocated space available on the OS Disk, if any.